-Summer is in full swing but this is the best time of year to set up for the upcoming deer season.
-Through previous years scouting, this year’s immediate post-season scouting, and regular hunting, you should have a good idea how the deer use the property you hunt on.
+Summer is in full swing, but this is the best time of year to set up for the upcoming deer season.
+Through previous years scouting, this year’s immediate post-season scouting, and regular hunting, you should have a good idea how the deer use the property on which you hunt.
 The only thing left to do is to get ready for the hunt, and understanding the wind is a good start.
 Summer is the best time for it, and a good way to be active in deer hunting all year long.

 The wind is as important to deer as social media is to some people.
 Using the wind to their advantage is something deer are born with, but it takes some time to get all the kinks worked out.

 Deer grow old by knowing what danger is around them before any danger is able to pose an actual threat.
 Young deer often ignore the wind.
 A good example is when a young deer walks up on a hunter just to get a better look out of pure curiosity.
 A mature deer almost never does that, but it happens to me almost every year with a young deer.

 As deer begin to age, they begin to only move with the wind in their favor and rely on the wind to alert them to any danger lurking.

 Hunters know the importance of setting on a stand on the downwind side of a deer trail or food plot, but they do not take into consideration how much a mature buck uses the wind to move from place to place, where to bed, and how to escape from danger.